How to Import Bank Statements into TallyPrime (All Formats)

 A document extraction tool handles the conversion by reading the PDF and outputting structured data.
 The general workflow looks like this:

 Invoice Data Extraction handles this conversion.
 Bank statements are a core supported document type, and the output formats (Excel .xlsx and CSV) are the same formats TallyPrime's Connected Banking expects.
 You upload the PDF, provide a prompt specifying the columns you need (transaction date, description, debit, credit, balance), and the platform returns a clean spreadsheet.
-Because extraction is prompt-driven, you can tailor the output to match whatever column structure your specific TallyPrime bank template requires.
-There is no need to manually reformat the file after extraction.
+Because extraction is prompt-driven, you can tailor the output to match the column structure your TallyPrime bank template requires.
+If you manage books across multiple systems, the same extraction-first logic also applies when getting bank statements ready for Zoho Books, even though Zoho Books uses a different PDF allowlist and CSV import contract.

 Building a Repeatable Workflow for Multiple Statements